Logarithmic corrections to O($a$) and O($a^2$) effects in lattice QCD with Wilson or Ginsparg-Wilson quarks: Discussion

 Before discussing possible extensions of this work we should ask ourselves whether today's lattice simulations are at sufficiently small lattice spacings such that a perturbative description of the leading asymptotic lattice spacing dependence suffices.
 While there will never be absolute certainty that the leading power in the lattice spacing really dominates the picture, we may at least have a look at the running couplings $\alpha_{\MSbar}(1/a)=g^2_{\MSbar}(1/a)/(4\pi)$ associated with the lattice spacings typically available, using perturbative 5-loop running~\cite{Luthe:2017ttc}.
 A non-exhaustive overview of lattice spacings available in the literature is given in \tab{tab:typicalLatticeSpacings}, where one finds that at least the smallest lattice spacings clearly start to reach the perturbative region\footnote{We assume here that the upper bound of the perturbative region is roughly $\alpha_{\MSbar}(1/a)\sim 0.25$ beyond which a perturbative description will break down.}.
 Of course, even smaller lattice spacings would (always) be preferable, but may be too costly at the moment.
-Meanwhile step-scaling analysis in pure gauge theory~\cite{DallaBrida:2019wur} reach down to lattice spacings as small as $a<10^{-3}\,\mathrm{fm}$, where the effects from logarithmic corrections to the classical $a^n$ power law discussed here should become negligible.
+Meanwhile step-scaling analysis in pure gauge theory~\cite{DallaBrida:2019wur} reach down to lattice spacings as small as $a<10^{-3}\,\mathrm{fm}$.
+There, the absolute systematic effect on the extracted continuum value should become less severe when using the classical $a^n$ power law instead of including the logarithmic corrections discussed here.

 Looking at table~\ref{tab:leadingPowers}, we can also get a glimpse of some contributions relevant to the use of the Relativistic Heavy Quark (RHQ) action~\cite{Christ:2006us} assuming $aM\ll 1$ for the heavy quark mass $M$.
 There a heavy flavour, e.g.~the bottom quark, is implemented via a different lattice discretisation compared to the lighter quark flavours.
 Although the RHQ action is based on the Wilson action, it breaks the spacetime symmetry even further by treating spatial directions differently than the Euclidean time direction, i.e.~we can no longer require hypercubic symmetry for our minimal basis.
 Therefore, the leading powers in the coupling presented here give only an incomplete picture as different powers in the coupling will arise for the additional operators allowed by the less restrictive spacetime symmetries.